 .N() which gives access to the node data of the current graph even when working with the edges (there’s also a corresponding

-It is often that network data is presented in a range of different formats depending on where you get it from. tidygraph understands most of the different classes used in R for network data and these can be converted using
+Network data is often presented in a range of different formats depending on where you get it from. tidygraph understands most of the different classes used in R for network data and these can be converted using

 as_tbl_graph().
-Below is an example of both a converting a data frame encoding an edgelist, as well as converting the result of
+Below is an example of converting a data frame encoded as an edgelist, as well as converting the result of

-We can see that tidygraph automatically adds additional info when converting, e.g. the year column in the highschool data, and the label and leaf property of the nodes in the hierarchical clustering.
+We can see that tidygraph automatically adds additional information when converting, e.g. the year column in the highschool data, and the label and leaf property of the nodes in the hierarchical clustering.

 mutate() and will always return a vector with length and order matching the nodes or edges.
 Further, it does not require you to specify the graph or nodes you want to calculate for since this is given implicitly in the